Burrow throws for 4 TDs, Bengals rally past Buccaneers 34-23

 Brady lost for the first time in a 23-year career after leading by at least 17 points.
 He was 89-0 in such games before Sunday.

-The league’s career passing leader was 30 of 44 for 312 yards, three touchdowns and two interceptions.
+The 45-year-old quarterback was 30 of 44 for 312 yards, three touchdowns and two interceptions.
 He was sacked once, losing a fumble that Joseph Ossai recovered to put Cincinnati in position to go ahead 20-17 on Boyd’s TD catch and Burrow’s 2-point conversion throw to Higgins with 2:40 remaining in the third quarter.

-Brady also fumbled, handing off to Leonard Fournette at his 39 late in the third quarter.

-”The two fumbles were my fault.
-It was uncharacteristic,” Brady said. ”One of the interceptions was just a terrible throw.
-The other one, I got hit, the guy was laying on the ground and the ball landed in his arms.”

-Burrow finished the Bengals’ eighth win in nine games with his scoring pass to Wilcox, capping a 62-yard drive that burned nearly seven minutes off the clock down the stretch.
+Burrow finished the Bengals’ eighth win in nine games with his pass to Wilcox, capping a 62-yard drive lasting nearly seven minutes of the last quarter.

 Tampa Bay went from doing little right in a 35-7 loss to San Francisco to scoring on three of four first-half possessions, with Ryan Succop kicking 21-yard field goal on a drive that stalled at the Bengals 3 and Brady throwing TD passes of 1 yard to Russell Gage and 5 yards to Chris Godwin.

-The second half was a different story, with the entire third quarter being played inside Tampa Bay’s 40-yard line and Burrow converting an interception, two fumbles and a botched fake punt into three touchdowns and a field goal to take control of the game.
+The second half was a different story, with the entire third quarter being played inside the Tampa Bay 40-yard line and Burrow converting an interception, two fumbles and a bad snap on a punt into three touchdowns and a field goal to take control of the game.

-”We got smacked in the mouth a little bit in the first half and then responded the right way,” Bengals coach Zac Taylor said. ”That’s a good win on the road against a team leading their division.”

 INJURIES